mattvestal/Waste-Detection/README.md

 Ideally the ROIs correctly determined to be false positives would be removed, although at this point that would most likely hinder the waste detection so they are left in.

+The majority of images used were supplied by Goterra or taken from their website and we cannot thank them enough for their support in developing this software.